 Overweight / Overloaded Trucks

 Due to their weight and size commercial truck accidents can have devastating consequences for pedestrians and those driving smaller vehicles.
 An overloaded truck violates many state and federal regulations and is unsafe to operate, but unfortunately, some trucking companies look the other way when their drivers overload trucks or even encourage overloading to make sure that deadlines are met and payments are made by customers.
 Even if an overloaded truck can be driven, it may not be able to maneuver as well as it would without the added load and it may require greater force to come to a complete stop, which leads to a greater risk of injury to others.
-If you are injured in a truck accident in Los Angeles due to an overloaded truck, the experienced attorneys of the Sharifi Firm, APC can help you hold the responsible parties accountable and fight for compensation on your behalf.California Liability for Overloaded Trucks
+If you are injured in a truck accident in Los Angeles due to an overweight or overloaded truck, the experienced Los Angeles truck accident attorneys of the Sharifi Firm, APC can help you hold the responsible parties accountable and fight for compensation on your behalf.California Liability for Overweight or Overloaded Trucks

 Trucks have a maximum design weight known as the Gross Vehicle Weight Rating (GVWR).
 This rating can be affected by the ratings of the suspension, brakes, frame and allowances for load placements.
 Other factors that can affect this are the truck registration and maximum trailer weight.